vicsz/config-demo/README.md

 Application demonstrating Internal and External Configuration management with Spring Boot and PCF for both Sensitive and non-Sensitive Data.

 A variety of options are available for configuration management with varying levels of support, features, and costs including:
-- Ability to update variables *without* artifact changes
+- Ability to update variables *without* deployable artifact changes
 - Ability to update variables *without* application restarts
 - Ability to track / audit changes to config variables
 - Ability to share config with different application